The Bankrate promise

 Time horizon example

-One investing goal that everyone shares is a comfortable retirement.
+One investing goal that nearly everyone shares is a comfortable retirement.
 Normal retirement age is 67, but let’s say you want to retire a bit earlier at the age of 65.
-If you’re 30 years old in 2021, your time horizon encompasses the 35 years between now and 2056.
-Earlier in your career, you’ll need to accept bigger risks with your investment to accelerate your growth and feel comfortable enough to leave the workforce in 2056.
+If you’re 30 years old in 2022, your time horizon encompasses the 35 years between now and 2057.
+Earlier in your career, you’ll need to accept bigger risks with your investments to accelerate your growth and feel comfortable enough to leave the workforce in 2057.

 When thinking about retirement, though, it’s important to recognize that you’ll need to think about another time horizon.
 You don’t need all the money on the day you retire.
 Depending on your health and your history of family longevity, your money may need to last approximately 30 additional years.
 Bankrate’s retirement calculator can be a helpful resource to understand how long those retirement savings can last.